Academic Coaching

 - Development experience

-- Every team member should participate in the presentation (unless you get an exception from the coordinator)
+- Every team member must participate in the presentation (unless you get an exception from the CPT Coordinator)

 Things that can result in disqualification: